SCPKU Team Innovation Faculty Fellowship Program

-All Stanford faculty (members of the Academic Council, Medical Center Line faculty, and Active Emeriti) are eligible to apply; only the team’s PI submitting the proposal must have this status though all team members must be affiliated with Stanford.
+All Stanford faculty (members of the Academic Council, Medical Center Line faculty, and Active Emeriti) are eligible to apply; only the team’s PI submitting the proposal must have this status through all team members must be affiliated with Stanford.
 A faculty advisory committee representing a cross-section of Stanford’s academic community will review all proposals and make selections.
 In the selection process, the committee will look for projects with the following attributes:

-- Innovative and multi-disciplinary approach
+- The innovative and multi-disciplinary approach

 - Potential to leverage local resources and collaborators (ability to show already-existing connections or efforts to do so a plus)